yadvendersingh/credit-card-fraud-detection-vision/README.md

 ## Usage

-1. **Preprocess the Dataset**:
+1. **Preprocess and Oversample the Dataset**:
-    - Run [dataset.ipynb](http://_vscodecontentref_/5) to preprocess the dataset and generate spectrograms.
+    - Run [Oversample_CSV.ipynb](https://github.com/yadvendersingh/credit-card-fraud-detection-vision/blob/main/Oversample_CSV.ipynb) to preprocess the dataset and balance the classes.

-2. **Oversample the Data**:
+2. **Convert to Spectrogram**:
-    - Run [oversample.ipynb](http://_vscodecontentref_/6) to balance the dataset using ADASYN.
+    - Run [CSV_To_Spectrogram.ipynb](https://github.com/yadvendersingh/credit-card-fraud-detection-vision/blob/main/CSV_To_Spectrogram.ipynb) to convert the numeric features to spectrogram.

-3. **Train the Model**:
+3. **Train the Model and Inference**:
-    - Run [main.ipynb](http://_vscodecontentref_/7) to train the MViTv2 Vision Model and evaluate its performance.
+    - Run [Training_Inference.ipynb](https://github.com/yadvendersingh/credit-card-fraud-detection-vision/blob/main/Training_Inference.ipynb) to train the MViTv2 Vision Model and evaluate its performance.

 ## Results

-The model achieves a significant improvement in detecting credit card fraud compared to traditional techniques.
-Detailed metrics and visualizations are provided in the [main.ipynb](http://_vscodecontentref_/8) notebook.
+The model achieves a significant improvement in detecting credit card fraud compared to traditional techniques with ~19% improvement over XGBoost and Logistic Regression models and achieving 96.97% ROC AUC score

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](http://_vscodecontentref_/9) file for details.
+See the [LICENSE](https://github.com/yadvendersingh/credit-card-fraud-detection-vision/blob/main/LICENSE) file for details.

 ## Acknowledgements